HonestFreak/Grull_Assignment/README.md

 # 👨‍🌾Grull Netropolis

 RestAPI for the the Netroplis app defined for Grull assignment.
 Written in FastAPI (python).
-Implements all standard authentication and database practises.
+Implements all standard authentication and database practices.
 Makes use of ChromaDB (vector database) which will require containerization during deployment.
 Dockerfile is provided with the project too.